polenumerique26/ozwillo-site/README.md

 - var page = 'home'
 ```

 Each page has an associated translation file for every supported language, located in *locales/lang/namespace.yml* (see below for more details about translations).
+If it is not yet declared, it has to be added in the namespaces declaration in the file [app.js](https://github.com/ozwillo/ozwillo-site/blob/master/app.js#L21).

 ### Handling translations